The Anahuacalli Museum

-After Diego Rivera saw some sketches by the Mexican architect Juan O’Gorman and consulted with the famous American architect Frank Lloyd Wright; he designed this building himself.
+Diego Rivera saw some sketches by the Mexican architect Juan O’Gorman and after consulting with the famous American architect Frank Lloyd Wright; he designed this building himself.

 Integrating pre-Hispanic Architecture

-Since Rivera based his design on his own vision, on how to integrate his project with the roots of pre-Hispanic architecture and with the museum’s land natural environment.
+Since Rivera based his design on his own vision, on how to integrate his project with the roots of pre-Hispanic architecture and to the museum’s land natural environment.

 Finally the project materialized in this building; covered, piece by piece, on both its façade and interior walls, with volcanic stone, torn from the same soil of the museum building.